aibangjuxin/knowledge/gcp/pub-sub/pub-sub-monitor-parameter-english.md

 ---
 In Google Cloud Pub/Sub, two important monitoring metrics are:

-- Publish to Ack Delta
+- Publish to Ack Delta ==> The time difference from message publication to immediate ACK.
-- Pull to Ack Delta
+- Pull to Ack Delta ==> The time difference from when a message is pulled to its immediate ACK.

 These metrics reflect latency within the message lifecycle and are presented relative to the current time.
 Therefore, you will see positive and negative values based on a zero baseline.
 This is not a bug but a feature of these metrics.